Reference

 Instance types

 The Instance type determines the resources (CPU, Memory, Disk) allocated to your application.
 You can select your Instance type in your Service's Deployment configuration.
+You can customize the Instance type running in each region when deploying to multiple regions.

 The Standard Instance types include: